yesinnk/simplekNN-Algorithm/README.md

 KNN_sklearn uses the sklearn library while kNN_scratch.py was coded from scratch

-The two models uses a dataset of an Iris flower of 4 different categories with 4 attributes.
+The two models uses a dataset of an Iris flower of 4 different categories with 4 attributes with the k-value set to 3.
 2/3 of the data was split for training and the other 1/3 for testing, where the split of data was random.

 The accuracy of the two models can be seen in the following image: